A telefax is a document that transmits between two fax (telefax) machines.

 A search of Google books shows the use of the term in a 1944’s Volume 51 of the Public Utilities Reports by Lawyers Cooperative Publishing Company.

-Western Union’s American Telegraphy after 100 years (published in 1944 as well) includes the line “… although the extension of the telefax program had to interrupted on account of the war…” indicating that the term was in use before 1942.
+Western Union’s American Telegraphy after 100 years (published in 1944 as well) includes the line “… although the extension of the telefax program had to interrupted on account of the war…” This line indicates that the term was in use before 1942.

-A facsimile can mean the exact same as the other terms, and it can also mean a copy or exact reproduction that is not sent over a distance.
+A facsimile can mean the same as the other terms, and it can also mean a copy or exact reproduction in the sense of a manuscript or piece of artwork.